aurictest/auric-finance/README.md

 ## Functionality Brief

 ### Token
-The main token contract is AUSC cloned from YAMv3 (who cloned from Compound).
+The main token contract is AUSCM cloned from YAMv3 (who cloned from Compound).
 The token is an ERC20 token with rebasing functionality which additionally inherits governance features.
 The token should have an initial fixed supply of 30,000,000 tokens.
 From this moment onwards, the supply will be regulated